 For obvious reasons, whether this comes as welcome news or a huge blow, the gym is off-limits for the time being.
-But as many of us who have tried to save money, live somewhere off-grid, or simply can’t stand the pumping music, bright lights and so many other perspiring humans so close by, it’s no huge revelation that we can work out and stay physically fit from the comfort of our own four walls.
+But as many of us who have tried to save money, live somewhere off-grid, or simply can’t stand the pumping music, bright lights and so many other perspiring humans so close by, it’s no huge revelation that we can workout at home.

 But for the gym bunnies amongst you, now facing serious CrossFit or Zumba class withdrawal, how can you go about beginning to work out at home?

 As much as now is a great time to prioritize rest and recuperation – the longer lockdown goes on, the more likely it is that you are itching to get your heart pumping again.
 On the other side of the coin, lockdown lethargy may have you feeling heavy-limbed and less inclined to get your body working than ever.
 In both of these scenarios, your body could really use the oxygen and endorphin boost of an at-home workout.